 It sounds controversial, doesn’t it?
 Everyone else always says ‘Dream big!’
 And to a certain extent, I can agree, but I also disagree.
-But only because sometimes our dreams can be TOO big and they can scare us, paralyse and become so ambitious that we have no idea where to start.
+But only because sometimes our dreams can be TOO big and they can scare us and become so ambitious that we have no idea where to start!

 Just consider this:

 Sounds good, doesn’t it?
-But there are so many things to consider before this happens.
+But there are so many things to consider before this can happen.
 Where do I start?
 Do I start looking for investors?
 Can I go to the bank to borrow money?
-Where do I look for lash technicians?
+Where do I look for Lash Technicians?
 How will I teach them?
 Where do I even get customers?!

 There are so many questions and fears in your head that you don’t know where to start, so it’s more likely, that you won’t do anything at all.
 You’ll just keep dreaming: ‘I’ll do it one day.’

-So my advice is, forget about your dream for now and really concentrate on your short term goals.
+So my advice is, forget about your 'big dream' for now and really concentrate on your short term goals.
 Instead, focus on smaller steps: